ujjwalrg/ujjwalrg/README.md

 - 👋 Hi, I’m Ujjwal Gautam.
 - 👀 I’m interested in software development.
 - 🌱 Bachelor in Information and Computer Science.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on building interactive applications
-- 📫 How to reach me ...

 <!---
 ujjwalrg/ujjwalrg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.